When is Rise of Skywalker on Disney+? How to watch latest Star Wars film online - TheNewsTrace

-In an finish of an period, an instalment of the Skywalker saga will hit dwelling leisure one final time.
+In an finish of an period, an instalment of the Skywalker saga will hit residence leisure one final time.

-Nonetheless, Rise of Skywalker launches in a way more thrilling time than its predecessors – not solely can we now have widespread digital releases, however new platform Disney+ is about to launch.
+Nonetheless, Rise of Skywalker launches in a way more thrilling time than its predecessors – not solely will we now have widespread digital releases, however new platform Disney+ is about to launch.

 So will Rise of Skywalker be out there on Disney+ UK?
 And if not, how can I watch it?